-“More than fourteen years have passed since that ill-fated day when, deluded by promises at home and abroad, the German Volk forgot the most treasured values of our past, the Reich, its honor and its freedom, and thus lost everything.
+“More than fourteen years have passed since that ill-fated day when deluded by promises at home and abroad, the German Volk forgot the most treasured values of our past, the Reich, its honour and its freedom, and thus lost everything.

 Since those days of betrayal, the Almighty has withheld his blessing from our Volk.
 Dissension and hatred broke out among us.
 Millions of the best German men and women from all walks of life watched in profound distress as the unity of the nation disintegrated and dissolved in a tangle of egotistical political opinions, economic interests and ideological differences.

 As so often in our history, the portrait of Germany has been one of heartbreaking disunity since this day of revolution.
 We did not receive the equality and fraternity promised to us, but we did lose our liberty.
 For the disintegration of the unity of spirit and will of our Volk internally was followed by the decline of its political standing in the world…

 The insane notion of victor and vanquished has destroyed the trust between nations and thereby also the world economy.
 But the misery of our Volk is dreadful!
 The misery of millions of unemployed, starving proletarians in industry is being followed by the impoverishment of the entire Mittelstand [middle class] and artisan vocations.
 If this disintegration also engulfs the German peasants, we will be confronted by a catastrophe of incalculable dimensions.
 For not only will this mean the end of a Reich, but also of a two-thousand-year-old inheritance of the highest and loftiest values of human culture and civilization.